 minimal-oversight

-Companion package to Minimal Oversight: A Theory of Principled Autonomy Delegation (Azevedo, 2026).
+Companion package to Minimal Oversight: Uncertainty-Aware Governance for Delegated AI Systems (Azevedo, 2026).

 What problem does this solve?

-Multi-agent AI systems delegate work through pipelines: one model proposes, another reviews, a third tests, and a gate decides what ships.
-The design problem is no longer just accuracy — it's how much autonomy to grant, where to place oversight, what quality ceiling the system can sustain, and when intervention becomes necessary.
+Delegated AI systems route uncertain work through pipelines: one model proposes, another reviews, a tool checks, and a gate decides what ships.
+The design problem is no longer just accuracy; it is trust calibration under uncertainty: how much autonomy to grant, where to place oversight, what quality ceiling the system can sustain, and when intervention becomes necessary.

 This package turns those questions into computable quantities.